Graham Parker: The end of The Rumour (1980)

 Bob Andrews left The Rumour in early 1980, and was not officially replaced.
 However, in studio sessions for the next album, Nicky Hopkins and Danny Federici (of The E Street Band) played keyboards.

 1980's The Up Escalator was Parker's highest-charting album in the UK, and was produced by Jimmy Iovine.
 The album featured the single "Stupefaction" and the track "Endless Night", which had guest vocals from Bruce Springsteen.
 The front cover of the album credited only Graham Parker, not "Graham Parker and The Rumour".
 The album was certified Gold in Canada (for over 50,000 copies sold).

 The Up Escalator would prove to be Parker's last album with the Rumour until a reunion decades later.
-However, Rumour guitarist Brinsley Schwarz reunited with Parker in 1983 and play on most of his albums through the decade's end.
+However, Rumour guitarist Brinsley Schwarz reunited with Parker in 1983 and played on most of his albums through to the decade's end.
 Other Rumour members also played with Parker in later years: bassist Andrew Bodnar would rejoin Parker from 1988 through the mid-1990s, and drummer Steve Goulding would play on Parker's 2001 album Deepcut To Nowhere.